Richardaeld/cola-vending-machine/README.md

  **Scalability** (Not fully implemented)

 ## GitHub
-+ This will require two separate github repos to deploy properly to Heroku.
++ This will require two separate GitHub repos to deploy properly to Heroku.
     + Due to deployment bugs this inelegant solution was chosen in order to save time.

 ### API Repo